lcnicolau/cs50-todo-list/README.md

 For example, the `DataConfig.java` class, annotated as `@EnableJpaAuditing`, defines an `AuditorAware` bean based on the authenticated user.
 This minimal configuration enables the use of `@CreatedDate` and `@CreatedBy` in `@Entity` classes to automatically set the date and author of each task.

-The `@Password` annotation uses a regular expression to validate the strength of passwords, and it is available for use on the `@Entity User`, like the `@Email` annotation provided by Spring Validation.
+The `@Password` annotation uses a regular expression to validate the strength of passwords, and it is available for use on the `@Entity User`, like the `@Email` annotation provided by [Spring Validation][spring-boot-starter-validation].

 In addition, the `SecurityAwareErrorAttributes` class extends the functionality of `DefaultErrorAttributes` to check for common security errors associated with the current request or stored in session, useful for example, after a redirect to the `/login` page.